nadiahpk/nadiahpk.github.io/_posts/2025-11-20-analytic-stationary.md

 but I haven't been able to find it in the literature.
 I found a book Kato (1980),
 which has Chapter 2 dedicated to perturbation theory;
-however, the form of perturbation they consider is a different from my own.
+however, the form of perturbation it considers is different from the one I use here.
-I also found Kandori et al. (1993), which has a very similar looking polynomial;
+I also found Kandori et al. (1993), which has a very similar-looking polynomial;
 however,
 their method seems to require finding all possible structures they call "z-trees", which is computationally expensive.